H2Swine/flac/man/flac.md

 	quantization below the \# number by signal and prediction order.

 **-p**, **\--qlp-coeff-precision-search**
-:	Do exhaustive search of LP coefficient precision (expensive!).
+:	Do exhaustive search for optimal LP coefficient precision
+	(expensive!).
 Overrides -q; does nothing if using -l 0.

 **\--lax**
-:	Allow encoding to non-*subset* FLAC files (see RFC 9639 section 7).
+:	Allow encoding to non-*subset* FLAC files, see RFC 9639 section 7.
+	CAUTION: non-*subset* files may fail decoding/streaming/playback
-	WARNING: may cause some applications (especially legacy hardware devices) to fail streaming or playback.
+	in certain applications (especially legacy hardware devices).

 **\--limit-min-bitrate**
-:	Limit minimum bitrate by not allowing frames consisting of only
-	constant subframes.
-This ensures a bitrate of at least 1 bit/sample, for example 48kbit/s for 48kHz input.
-This is mainly useful for internet streaming.
+:	Ensure that bitrate stays at least 1 bit/sample at any time (e.g.
+	48 kbit/s for 48 kHz).
+Mainly useful for internet streaming.

+**\--ignore-chunk-sizes**
+:	Ignore file size headers in WAVE or AIFF source files.
+Useful when
+	certain applications write malformed WAVE/AIFF files allowing the audio to extend past the maximum possible size of the format; this option reads to the end of file, intended to capture all audio.
+	CAUTION: Use only when needed.
+Even if those malformed files described are often intended to be read this way, *compliant* files could have the audio chunk followed by data (tags including pictures), and which will then be (mis-) interpreted as audio by \--ignore-chunk-sizes.
+	Thus, this option cannot be used with \--keep-foreign-metadata /
+	\--keep-foreign-metadata-if-present, nor \--cue, \--cuesheet, \--until.

 **-j** \#, **\--threads**=\#
 :	By default, **flac** will encode with one thread.
 This option enables